phay-ledger/devcon-workshop/README.md

 Everyone's welcome!

-Please feel free to join whether you are an app builder, an Ethereum enthusiast, or a curious flaneur.
+Please feel free to join whether you are an app builder, an Ethereum enthusiast, or just a curious flaneur.

 ## Program

-* Build a modified version of the nanoS+ Ethereum app
+* Build a modified version of the nano S+ Ethereum app
 * Load the binary in [Speculos](https://github.com/LedgerHQ/speculos), the Ledger OS device emulator.
 * Simulate some transactions on EVM and print the result on the device screen.